CebolaLab/ChIPmentation/README.md

 ### Pre-alignment QC

 The raw sequence data should first be assessed for quality.
 [FastQC reports](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) can be generated for all samples to assess sequence quality, GC content, duplication rates, length distribution, K-mer content and adapter contamination.
-In ATAC-seq data, it is likely that Nextera sequencing adapters will be over-represented.
 As described by [Yan et al. (2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3), base quality should be high although may drop slightly at the 3' end, while GC content and read length should be consistent with the expected values.
 For paired-end reads, run fastqc on both files, with the results output to the current directory:

 ```
 fastqc <sample>_R1.fastq.gz -d . -o .